 Singapore has signed an MRA on telecom equipment certification with the United States.
 The MRA provides for direct entry of telecommunications into either market without the need for additional testing and certification.
 Under the Asia-Pacific Economic Cooperation (APEC) Telecommunications MRA implemented between the United States and Singapore, products can be tested and certified in the United States for conformance with Singapore’s technical requirements.
-A list of the recognized U.S. testing and certification agencies can be found at: www.imda.gov.sg/Who-We-Are/international-relations/mutual-recognition-arrangements
+A list of the recognized U.S. testing and certification agencies can be found here http://www.imda.gov.sg/Who-We-Are/international-relations/mutual-recognition-arrangements.

 Enterprise Singapore also focuses on developing the Testing, Inspection and Certification (TIC) infrastructure in Singapore to support and enable end-user industries.
 Efforts include engaging stakeholders and service providers from the public and private sectors to build capabilities, innovate and internationalize.